How do periods change over time?

 How do periods change during the perimenopause?

 The perimenopause is a time of hormonal changes.
 Your hormone levels will rise and fall before the ultimate decline of oestrogen at the end of the menopause.
-It’s the hormonal changes that causes a range of physical and mental symptoms during the perimenopause.
+It’s the hormonal changes that cause a range of physical and mental symptoms during the perimenopause.

 When do most people enter the menopause?